agrc/broadband-updates/README.md

 Scripts to make the manual broadband provider data update process easier.

+## Installation

+- Clone the repo to your local machine.
+- Navigate to the included toolbox in ArcGIS Pro's catalog.

 ## update_provider.py

 This is a script tool (in the accompanying toolbox) to assist in the update process for each broadband provider.
 After creating a new feature class containing all of the provider's service areas for the next update (all the new/changed areas as well as any unchanged areas), run this tool to load the data.
 It automatically performs the following tasks: